geisonbiazus/blog/posts/algorithms-and-data-structures-series-hash-tables.md

 ## Choosing hash maps over other data structures

 The Hash map fast operations make it a very useful data structure.
-It is frequently used for optimization of many algorithms with the usage of the memoization technique where we take advantage of the fast lookups to cache values for use during the algorithm process.
+It is frequently used for optimizing many algorithms with the usage of the memoization technique where we take advantage of the fast lookups to cache values for use during the algorithm process.
 A Hash map is very optimized for its three main operations: insert, lookup, and delete.
 As long as these are the required operations for the algorithm, the hash map is a very good choice.

 Here is what we should consider when choosing or avoiding hash maps in our algorithms: